≡ Menu

 School Curriculum

-Public schools are not allowed to choose their own curriculum by being government-funded.
-Furthermore, public schools are obligated to teach what is outlined in a government set of standards and requirements.
+Public schools are not allowed to choose their own curriculum because they are government-funded.
+Furthermore, public schools must teach what is outlined in a government set of standards and requirements.

-Additionally, public schools are required to be complete standardized state-mandated tests.
-In private schools, the school’s board can choose and regulate its curriculum content, and they can opt to use the state’s standardized tests or create their own.
+Additionally, public schools are required to complete standardized state-mandated tests.
+In private schools, the school’s board can choose and regulate its curriculum content, and it can opt to use the state’s standardized tests or create its own.

 Teacher Salary

-While most of these differences favor the private schooling system when it comes down to pay, in most positions, the opposite applies.
+While most of these differences favor the private schooling system in terms of pay, the opposite applies in most positions.
 Teachers in public schools make at least $10,000 more than their private school counterparts.
-In private schools, the pay is based on the number of students enrolled and the lack of union representation.
+In private schools, pay is based on the number of students enrolled and the lack of union representation.

-Please comment on your thoughts about teaching in a private or public school system.
+Please comment on your thoughts about private or public school teaching.
 I would love to hear from you.